TmaxSoftOfficial/HyperFrame-Tomcat-Image/README.md

-# HyperFrameOE-Tomcat
+# HyperFrame-Tomcat

-This Tomcat docker file is for HyperFrame Open Edition.
+This Tomcat docker file is for HyperFrame.

 ## Prerequisites